Skip to main content

 A Connection Interface is a set of parameters associated with an AWS resource that enables it to connect with other resources on the platform.

-Each AWS service has specific attributes when registering a Connection Interface, which is established during the deployment of the infrastructure.
-This setup allows any infrastructure or application compatible with the Connection Interface contract to connect seamlessly.
+Each AWS service has specific attributes when registering a Connection Interface, which is established during the deployment of the Infrastructure.
+This setup allows any Infrastructure or Application that is compatible with the Connection Interface contract to connect seamlessly.

 Self-Hosted